A monthly box of mouthwatering Japanese treats delivered to your doorstep for only £15/month!

 Tanabata, which is also known as the “star festival”, takes place on the 7th day of the 7th month of the year.
 According to a Chinese legend, the two stars of Altair and Vega, which are usually separated from each other by the milky way, are able to meet.

-The festival has taken on a special meaning for couples that are separated.
+The festival has taken on a special meaning for couples that are apart for example, Salarymen and their wives.
 In Japan it is quite common for families to be separated due to work as in April thousands of workers are dispatched to new parts of the country and internationally in the annual personnel shuffle.

 Here is Utagawa Hiroshige, who was a very famous Japanese ukiyo-e artist’s Tanabata art from 1852…